cybertraining-dsc/deprecated-sp21-599-355/assignments/03/AI_driven_transitions_marketing.md

 commonly used for classification prediction based on existing data and are useful for finding commonalities throughout subgroups of a company’s consumers.
-The process of clustering smaller groups from a larger population is called “Market segmentation” (Chattopadhyay et al.).
+The process of clustering smaller groups from a larger population is called “Market segmentation” [^1].
 This process allows marketers to broaden their reach for services while still being useful to as many people as possible.
 It can also help identify particular needs within a specific subgroup to ensure they are met to the same standard.

 A widely common marketing practice is the collection of data to show targeted content to users.
 This ranges from targeted ads on social